TheodoreKrypton/tgfs/README.md

 ### Automatically:

 A config file will be auto-generated when you run the program for the first time.
+Just follow the instructions to create a Telegram app and a private channel to store the files.

 ### Manually: